MaibornWolff/codecharta/gh-pages/_posts/how-to/2019-10-23-analyze_java_project_and_git_log.md

 git log --numstat --raw --topo-order > ../junit4.git.log

 # generate a cc.json from that git.log
-./ccsh scmlogparser junit4.git.log -p junit4 -o junit4.git.cc.json --input-format GIT_LOG_NUMSTAT_RAW
+./ccsh gitlogparser junit4.git.log -p junit4 -o junit4.git.cc.json --input-format GIT_LOG_NUMSTAT_RAW

 # check structures of both cc.jsons to see if the folder structures are matching (src is on the same level)
 ./ccsh modify junit4.git.cc.json -p 1